-Even if you’ve done everything you can to minimize the risk of a misclassification audit, you may find yourself with an IRS audit letter.
-So, now what?
+Any business that engages independent talent will take precautions to minimize the risk of worker misclassification, but if you do find yourself with an IRS audit letter what do you do?
 Because audits can result in large fines, negative press, back-tax payments, and even class-action lawsuits, the prospect of going through one can be scary.
 But with the right knowledge and preparation you can successfully navigate an audit with professionalism, and even help safeguard your company against future problems.

 Even if you’ve kept immaculate records, retaining the services of a tax preparation professional or attorney will provide you with access to an experienced expert who has dealt with audits before.
 Right off the bat, a tax attorney can assist in planning your pre-audit questionnaire responses to help you avoid potential problems down the road.
 In addition to document preparation and legal representation, a professional can also assess if your independent contractors were properly classified, gather extensive details about their work, and assess whether or not there is any potential for fraud or penalties.